tbranyen/backbone.layoutmanager/README.md

 main.view(".header", new HeaderView2).render();
 ```

+The `view` function also has a special 3rd argument which is a boolean for
+append.
+If you set the third value to true it will automatically append the
+View into the selector you provide.  *This is very useful for lists.*

 Note: `view` and `setViews` methods are available on all layout and template
 views.
 This allows for nested Views, explained below.